imfd-stroemungsmechanik/introduction-into-cfd/6_exhaust_gas_recirculation/1_preprocessing.md

 ### Pressure-velocity coupling

 Pressure-based, steady-state simulations in OpenFOAM rely on the PIMPLE pressure-velocity coupling algorithm.
 Additional options for this algorithm are available within the `PIMPLE` entry in `fvSolutions`.
 In this tutorial, the pressure correction equation is solved one additional time every iteration for improved convergence and stability with the `nCorrectors` entry set to `2`.
+Since this is a transient simulation, relaxation factors or residual criteria are not necessarily required.

 ```
 PIMPLE